 First, choose your weapon.
 It goes without saying that there are other platforms out there.
 For instance, check to see if the going rate for your specific iPhone model is higher on eBay, Kijiji or Craigslist.
-A quick 2-minute glance of the sites should give you an idea.
+A quick 2-minute glance at the sites should give you an idea.

 If you choose to sell it on eBay, here’s our guide on how to sell your device on eBay.

-Preparing Your Iphone for Sale
+Preparing Your iPhone for Sale

 To get started, get your device ready.
-Here’s our Guide with everything you need to do to get the most cash from your iPhone Sale.
+Here’s our guide with everything you need to do to get the most cash from your iPhone Sale.
 Not following these quick tips may mean leaving money on the table.

-I’ll pay you with PayPal
+Scam #1: I’ll pay you with PayPal

 If you list your device on Kijiji, rest assured there is a distant buyer who will make you a generous offer.
 Only until you agree on the price, the buyer brings up the fact that you’ll have to ship it to some US address or another continent altogether and they will pay through PayPal.